varunu28/Concurrency-Scratchpad/README.md

 # Concurrency-Scratchpad
-Code for exploring various concurrency techniques in Java
+Code for exploring various concurrency techniques in Java & Go